ART0022VI/StarterUtils/README.md

 + After a while, the facility explodes
 + The facility is cleaned after a while
 + Mutes are cleared after the start of the game
++ The blood on the floor will not spawn
 + When you look at SCP096, it shows the text
 + When you throw away items, you can clean them
 + Friendly fire turns on at the end of the game